Dozgulbas/aps_robot_programs/README.md

 `robodk_scripts/96_tip_simulation` This program performs the full exteperement by each time picking up a new tip from the tip bin.
 # Installation

-To install the RoboDK library in python
+To install the RoboDK library

 `pip install robodk`